-- (1) Grading and filling and excavations necessary for the construction of structures and sewage treatment systems under validly issued construction permits for these facilities do not require the issuance of a separate grading and filling permit.
-However, the grading and filling standards in this section must be incorporated into the issuance of permits for construction of structures and sewage treatment systems. - (2) Roads, driveways, and parking areas are regulated by Section 10.14, 11.10 and 11.11 of this Ordinance. - (3) Notwithstanding Items (1) and (2) above, a grading and filling permit will be required for the movement of more than ten (10) cubic yards of material within the shoreland overlay district.. - (4) The following considerations and conditions must be adhered to during the issuance of construction permits, grading and filling permits, conditional use permits, variances, and subdivision approvals: - (A) Grading, filling in any type 1,2,3,4,5,6,7, or 8 wetlands must be approved by the Pine County Soil and Water Conservation District, Minnesota Department of Natural Resources, and/or

-Army Corps of Engineers, with a copy being provided to the Town prior to the start of work.
-Before authorizing any grading or filling activity in any type 1,2,3,4,5,6,7, or 8 wetland the approving agency must consider how extensively the proposed activity would affect the following functional qualities of the wetland:
+- 1. Grading and filling and excavations necessary for the construction of structures and sewage treatment systems under validly issued construction permits for these facilities do not require the issuance of a separate grading and filling permit.
+However, the grading and filling standards in this section must be incorporated into the issuance of permits for construction of structures and sewage treatment systems. - 2.
+Roads, driveways, and parking areas are regulated by [Section 10.13, 11.10](#) and [11.11](#) of this Ordinance. - 3.
+Notwithstanding Items (1) and (2) above, a grading and filling permit will be required for the movement of more than ten (10) cubic yards of material within the shoreland overlay district. - 4.
+The following considerations and conditions must be adhered to during the issuance of construction permits, grading and filling permits, conditional use permits, variances, and subdivision approvals: - A. Grading, filling in any type 1,2,3,4,5,6,7, or 8 wetlands must be approved by the Pine County Soil and Water Conservation District, Minnesota Department of Natural Resources, and/or Army Corps of Engineers, with a copy being provided to the Town prior to the start of work.
+Before authorizing any grading or filling activity in any type 1,2,3,4,5,6,7, or 8 wetland the approving agency must consider how extensively the proposed activity would affect the following functional qualities of the wetland: - i. sediment and pollutant trapping and retention. - ii. storage of surface run-off to prevent or reduce flood damage: - iii. fish and wildlife habitat.

-- (1) sediment and pollutant trapping and retention. - (2) storage of surface run-off to prevent or reduce flood damage: - (3) fish and wildlife habitat. - (4) recreational use. - (5) shoreline or bank stabilization; and - (6) noteworthiness, including special qualities such as historic significance, critical habitat for endangered plants and animals, or others.
+- iv. recreational use.

+- v. shoreline or bank stabilization; and

+- vi. noteworthiness, including special qualities such as historic significance, critical habitat for endangered plants and animals, or others.